OceanGlidersCommunity/BOON/README.md

 Just raise a question in the [discussions section](https://github.com/OceanGlidersCommunity/BOON/discussions) or create an issue in the relevant repository.

 ## Questions?
 Issues?
 Additions?
 Do you have any questions related to BOON?
-Or do you struggle to comment the BOON documentation?
+Or do you struggle to comment on the BOON documentation?
 Just raise a question [here](https://github.com/OceanGlidersCommunity/BOON/discussions).
-Do you want to raise a particular issue regarding BOON documentation or request the addition to a vocabulary collection?
+Do you want to raise a particular issue regarding BOON documentation or request an addition to a vocabulary collection?
 Just raise an issue [here](https://github.com/OceanGlidersCommunity/BOON/issues).

 ## License